What is Geo-Launchpad?

 Geo-Launchpad (GLP) is a collaborative effort between Front Range Community College and UNAVCO, a non-profit, university-governed group that conducts geoscience research and education in Boulder, Colorado.
 The goal of this program is to provide students interested in science and technology a pathway to careers in these areas.
 Funded by the National Science Foundation (NSF), the program includes curriculum, seminars, and the opportunity for an eleven-week paid internship.

 This program may be for you if you are interested in a STEM field, such as:

 - Environmental studies

 Up to 4 community college students state-wide will be accepted into an internship at UNAVCO, an NSF geodetic facility.
 Interns will gain hands-on geoscience experience supporting ongoing research.

 Students will work with geoscientists and other interns at UNAVCO to produce and present geodesy-related projects.
 Geodesy is the study of Earth’s shape, orientation in space, and gravity field.
 In addition, interns will participate in guest speaker seminars and geology field trips.

-The internship runs June through July each year.
+The internship runs mid-May through early-August this year.
 The interns will participate in a poster presentation of their project’s findings within the final week of the internship in Boulder, Colorado.
-The program will provide housing (if needed) in Boulder, Colorado and a weekly stipend to each intern.
+The program will provide housing (if needed) in Boulder, Colorado and a stipend for each intern.

 What will I gain from this internship?